integr8ly/installation/docs/customisation.md

-## Customizing monitoring
+## Customising monitoring

-Creating new monitoring rules and alerts is part of [separate document](monitoring/customization.md).
+Creating new monitoring rules and alerts is part of [separate document](monitoring/customisation.md).